 - enabling complaints to be dealt with fairly and objectively

 - assessing the nature of complaints, including the identification and consideration of all relevant human rights, how complaints should be dealt with and by whom

 - referring complaints to external agencies, where required

 - providing complainants and staff with timely feedback

 - providing a clear explanation of the final decision and any recommendations

-- notifying complainants of any available review mechanisms
+- readily available information about available review mechanisms

 - protection of privacy and confidentiality